Sheet music on an iPad (left), a Samsung tablet (top) and a Microsoft 2-in-1 (bottom). Photo: tablets-for-musicians.com

 My favorite application for reading sheet music, MobileSheets, is available as a native Windows application in the Microsoft Store.

-While the Surface Pro 9’s screen area is slightly smaller than that of the 12.9-inch iPad Pro, its 3:2 aspect ratio is more suited to reading sheet music.
+While the screen area of the Surface Pro is slightly smaller than that of the 13 and 12.9-inch iPad models, its 3:2 aspect ratio is more suited to reading sheet music.

 The superpower of Windows tablets: software diversity

-The Surface Pro 9 does not run Android, but Windows 11.
+The Surface Pro series does not run Android, but Windows 11.
 A powerful mini-PC is hidden beneath its tablet look.
-Unlike iPads or Android tablets, the Surface Pro 9 is therefore not limited to mobile apps.
+Unlike iPads or Android tablets, a Surface Pro is therefore not limited to mobile apps.

-In addition to apps like MobileSheets (for reading sheet music) and various metronomes and tuners, the Surface Pro 9 is capable of running real Windows software in its full version.
+In addition to apps like MobileSheets (for reading sheet music) and various metronomes and tuners, the Surface Pro is capable of running real Windows software.

 Music notation software